Hacker0x01/docs.hackerone.com/docs/programs/user-management.md

 To manage your team members you can go to <b>Organization Settings > User Management</b>.
 From here you can manage all users across your organization.

 ### Adding a user to the organization
+To add a new user to your organization:
+1. Go the <b>Organization Settings > User Management</b>
+2. Click on "Invite User"
+3. Provide the email address of the user that should be invited
+4. Select the programs and groups the user should be added to.
+Selecting a program without adding a user to a group will give the user read only access to the selected program.
+5. Click on "Invite User" at the bottom of the page to finish.

 ###  Marking a user as Organization Admin
 Organization Admins have access to all programs and can add other users to programs of the organization.
 To mark someone as Organization Admin: